22ermiller/blog/_posts/2023-10-11-tooltip-tutorial.md

 With the concept of creating our own string from the dataset, we can create a custom tooltip that displays any of the existing data we would like.

+## Conclusion
+In this tutorial we went through the process of implementing a custom tooltip onto a ggplot object using ggirpah.
+With this tool, you can keep clutter out of your graph but still give your viewer the data they need.
+So for your next data viz, keep things simple and try a custom tooltip.